philgentric/klik/src/main/resources/scripts/Readme.md

 Face recognition starts with a face detection, and that can fail in 2 ways: no face is detected at all or what the system thinks is a face is not...
 This has multiple consequences:
 - During training all images for which face detection fails will not produce a prototype
 - During training, if you provide pictures with more than 1 face, the system will pick a face (no control over which) and this can result in a wrong prototype!
 - During training, things that the face detection wrongly detected as a face will end up in the prototype set.
-There is a cure for this issue: the prototypes are stored WITH the corresponding image: if you browse that folder (in the .klik folder) you can remove the wrong images and the corresponding prototype will be removed as well.
+There is a cure for this issue: the prototypes are stored WITH the corresponding image: if you browse that folder (in the .klikr folder) you can remove the wrong images and the corresponding prototype will be removed as well.
 - During recognition, the system cannot recognize a face when face detection fails.
 If all face detection methods fail, you can try the 'direct' recognition i.e. the whole picture is taken a face; If that fails you can edit the picture to crop out the face and retry the 'direct' method.
 - During recognition, face detection will first pick one face, and in pictures will multiple faces, it may not be the one you want.
 Solution: edit the picture and crop the face you want to train/recognize.